mmitss/mmitss-az/src/mrp/snmp-engine/README.md

     "Value": 6
 }
 ```
+### Managing the target SNMP device through `set` requests

-Similarly, a particular SNMP object (again, having a defined OID) in the target SNMP device can be managed by formulating and sending a JSON formatted SnmpSet request to the SnmpEngine.
+A particular SNMP object (again, having a defined OID) in the target SNMP device can be managed by formulating and sending a JSON formatted SnmpSet request to the SnmpEngine.
 An example of such JSON formatted SnmpGetRequest is as follows:
 ```
 {
     "MsgType": "SnmpSetRequest",